 The golden rule of wedding gifts is that if you receive a wedding invitation and the couple have included specific gifting instructions, then you should always give a gift even if you cannot attend.
 The ideal time to do this would be when you RSVP no, but it’s acceptable to send a gift up to two months after the wedding.

-Having said that… it’s not polite for a couple to expect anything.
+While having said that, it’s not polite for a couple to expect anything.
 So if one of your non-attending guests doesn’t send a gift, don’t hold it against them.
-They may have financial difficulties or things going on in their lives that you’re not aware of.
+They may have financial difficulties or things going on in their lives that you’re not aware of, for instance.

 What about cash?